on-device-ml/llamaratti/README.md

 Refer to [these M-Series numbers](https://github.com/ggml-org/llama.cpp/discussions/4167) from @ggerganov & ggml team

 Note: The SHA256 check on models can slow the initial load time of models.
 This can be toggled in shared.h (Obj-C) or AppConstants (Swift)

-## Final App Considerations for Builders
+## Final Considerations for Developers

 In your final product:
 <pre>
 1. Add "App Sandbox" capabilities to enable sandboxing in your application<br>
 2. Add "Hardened Runtime" capabilities - you may need to "Disable Library Validation" for some modules<br>
-3. Add validation/content/bounds checks to inputs such as the Prompts and Files loaded into the app<br>
+3. Add validation/content/bounds checks to inputs and outputs such as the Prompts and Files loaded into the app<br>
 4. Consider how the app remembers user entered prompts between sessions and how they can be secured/cleared<br>
 5. When models have problems loading on the current hardware, use methods to prevent